 |Canada Undergraduate Scholarship||University||Closes 30/04/2019||One scholarship available to the value of a £2,500 reduction in tuition fees for the first year of study at the University of Birmingham UK campus.||The University of Birmingham, in partnership with the Canada Alumni Chapter, is delighted to offer an undergraduate scholarship to an outstanding candidate from Canada.

 Each scholarship is valued at £1,000.

 Caterpillar Scholars will have their awards renewed in subsequent years subject to satisfactory academic progression and a demonstrated commitment to the Caterpillar Engineering Ambassadors engagement scheme.

 |Open to full-time UK students who are entering their second of study in the Engineering schools with a household income of £25,000 or less, the Caterpillar Scholarships offer financial support in the form of an annual £1,000 award.
 This award will reopen in Autumn 2017

 |Chamberlain Award||University||Opens 16/08/2019|

-If your household income is below £36,000, you will be entitled to some Chamberlain Award as described below:
+If your household income is assessed by the Student Loans Company (SLC) as being below £36,000, you may be entitled to the Chamberlain Award as follows:

 Household Income Threshold